-The proposed Na Pua Makani Wind Farm’s EIS attempts to discount the adverse effects the wind farm would have to noise levels in Kahuku Neighborhoods, schools, and hospital.
+The Na Pua Makani (AES Corporation from Arlington, Virginia) EIS attempts to discount the adverse effects the wind farm would have to noise levels in Kahuku Neighborhoods, schools, and hospital.
 The adverse effects would not meet legal public health requirements; adverse effects could be avoided by building the wind farm on land away from communities.
-The two existing North Shore wind farms are located 1,200 meters from residents, the proposed Na Pua Makani Wind farm would be 205 meters from the closest residence and 480 meters from Kahuku town.
-These very large, loud, close wind turbines would reduce property values in Kahuku by an estimated $40 Million.
-The Na Pua Makani Wind Farm EIS indicates “Adverse effects to property values not anticipated.”
-Na Pua Makani’s 2016 EIS also asserts there would be “no high or adverse effects to any minority or low income population and, therefore, no environmental justice issues resulting from this Project.”
+The two existing North Shore wind farms are located 1,200 meters from residents, the proposed AES Corporation wind farm project would be half that distance from Kahuku town.
+The eight proposed Vestas 3.45 MW turbines would be situated just 0.31 mile (502 meters, 549 yards, 1,648 feet) from the residential subdivision of Kahuku, its elementary school among the closest buildings to the turbines.
+These very large, loud, close wind turbines would reduce property values in Kahuku by more than $40 Million.
+The Na Pua Makani EIS indicates “Adverse effects to property values not anticipated.”
+The EIS also asserts there would be “no high or adverse effects to any minority or low income population and, therefore, no environmental justice issues resulting from this Project.”
 According to the Census Bureau, Kahuku has a total population of 2,614 people in 622 housing units (53% owner-occupied; 47% renting) that are 8.6% (224) white, 34% (888) Native Hawaiian; 26% (641) Filipino, and 31% (823) two or more races.

 The EIS summarizes effects to Visual Resources as: “Moderate, long-term adverse impacts due to Project visibility mitigated through design and lighting measures.
 Project most visible from locations within 1 mile (1.6 kilometers from wind farm site).”
 (ES-14).
 Mitigation would mean not selecting the largest turbines available and placing them right next to a town, it would entail not putting a wind farm adjacent to a community.
 Regarding “project most visible from locations within 1 mile” – certainly an understatement.
 More EIS quotes: “Although the larger turbines would create slightly more visual contrast on an individual basis, the degree of increased contrast would not be sufficient to result in a change to the overall visual impact of the wind farm at any site.”
 I’m not sure the EPA and DPP (who the wind developer is trying to convince the wind farm meets the preservation of scenery goals of the Koolauloa Sustainable Communities Plan) or the public would be mislead by this statement because I can’t even figure out what it means.